Quasilinear rough partial differential equations with transport noise: Introduction

 where the coefficients satisfy Assumption \ref{ass:geometric}.
 In this case $\B$ is in fact linear and this corresponds to the usual notion of an unbounded rough driver \cite{bailleul2017unbounded}. \end{example}

-The geometricity of the coefficient path allows the associated unbounded rough driver $\B$ to satisfies a bunch of convenient algebraic rules, for instance regarding the non-commutative bracket $B^2_{st}-\frac12(B^1_{st})^2.$ We summarize these in the next result, without proof (see nevertheless \cite[Appendix A]{hocquet2018ito}). \begin{lemma}[Weak geometric relations] Let $\X=(X,\LL)$ be as in Assumption \ref{ass:geometric}, and define the (linear) unbounded rough driver $\B$ as in Example \ref{example:URD}.
-Introduce the generalized bracket
+The geometricity of the coefficient path allows the associated unbounded rough driver $\B$ to satisfy a bunch of convenient algebraic rules, for instance regarding the non-commutative bracket $2B^2_{st}-(B^1_{st})^2.$ We summarize these in the next result, without proof (see nevertheless \cite[Appendix A]{hocquet2018ito}). \begin{lemma}[Weak geometric relations] Let $\X=(X,\LL)$ be as in Assumption \ref{ass:geometric}, and define the (linear) unbounded rough driver $\B$ as in Example \ref{example:URD}.
+Introduce the generalized bracket\footnote{ In \cite{hocquet2018ito}, the bracket was defined somewhat erroneously as half the above quantity, i.e.\ $B^2_{s,t}-\frac12B^1_{s,t}\circ B^1_{s,t}$.
+To fit with the usual convention (\cite{friz2014course}), we here adopt the notation \eqref{bracket}. }